Israel Arms Trade (Prohibition) Bill

 The Israel Arms Trade (Prohibition) Bill proposes a comprehensive ban on all arms trade with Israel.
 This includes:

-- Prohibition on Arms Sales to Israel: The UK government would be legally barred from authorizing, licensing, or selling any arms to Israel.
+- Prohibition of Arms Sales to Israel: The UK government would be forbidden from authorizing, licensing, or directly/indirectly selling any arms to Israel.
 Existing licenses would be revoked.

-- Prohibition on Arms Imports from Israel: The UK government would be prohibited from purchasing any arms, directly or indirectly, from Israel.
+- Prohibition of Arms Imports from Israel: The UK government would be prohibited from purchasing, directly or indirectly, any arms from Israel.

-- Strengthened Export Controls: Israel would be added to the list of countries under strict export controls for military goods within the Export Control Order 2008.
+- Amendment to Export Control Order 2008: Israel would be added to the list of embargoed countries in the Export Control Order 2008, strengthening export controls.

-- End-Use Inquiry: An independent inquiry must be launched within 60 days of the bill's passing to investigate the effectiveness of the UK's system for ensuring that arms sold to Israel are not used in violation of international law (Consolidated EU and National Arms Export Licensing Criteria).
+- Independent Inquiry: An independent inquiry must be commissioned within 60 days of the bill passing to investigate the effectiveness of the UK's end-use guarantees in preventing misuse of arms sold to Israel.
+The inquiry's report would be presented to Parliament within a year.

 Government Spending